-\ For the territory covered by this limited warranty, products are distributed and serviced by Bombardier Recreational Products Inc. or its affiliates.
+^{} For the territory covered by this limited warranty, products are distributed and serviced by Bombardier Recreational Products Inc. or its affiliates.

-© 2017 Bombardier Recreational Products Inc. All rights reserved.
+^{© 2017} Bombardier Recreational Products Inc. All rights reserved.

-® Registered trademark of Bombardier Recreational Products Inc.
+TM Trademark of Bombardier Recreational Products Inc. or its affiliates.

-II BRP LIMITED WARRANTY FOR THE EUROPEAN ECONOMIC AREA, THE COMMONWEALTH OF THE INDEPENDENT STATES AND TURKEY: 2018 CAN-AM® ATV T3
+II BRP LIMITED WARRANTY FOR THE EUROPEAN ECONOMIC AREA, THE COMMONWEALTH OF THE INDEPENDENT STATES AND TURKEY: 2018 CAN-AMTM ATV T3